cca/equella_scripts/readme.md

 ## Testing

 `npm test` runs the retention procedures' tests.
-They require a separate .equellarc file specific to the tests at the path retention/test/.testretentionrc (there is an example file provided). `npm run csvtest` runs the metadata-csv tests and `npm run grouptest` runs the utilities/group.js tests.
+They require a separate .equellarc file specific to the tests at the path retention/test/.testretentionrc (an example is provided). `npm run csvtest` runs the utilities/metadata-csv tests and `npm run grouptest` runs the utilities/group.js tests.

+`npm run lint` lints all JavaScript.

 As tests are added to other utilities, they will need to run à la carte.
 I usually work on one utility at a time and it doesn't make sense to run tests over all of them, especially because they tend to involve HTTP requests and thus are quite slow.
 View the package.json scripts for shortcuts to different tools' tests.